yugabyte/yugabyte-db/docs/content/preview/api/ysql/the-sql-language/statements/ddl_drop_index.md

 ## Synopsis

-Use the `DROP INDEX` statement to remove one or more indexes from the database.
+Use the `DROP INDEX` statement to remove an index from the database.

 ## Syntax